-A Good Year in 2015 Altogether we had a good season last year.
-Wonderfully interesting and inspiring students from all corners of the planet.
-Plenty of music and games and, of course, lots of lovely home produced food.
-And my small campaign to re-introduce the traditional scythe for controlling grassland and weeds has resulted in sale of 5 new scythes this year.
+Northumbrian A Frame Scythes - for Sale My campaign to re-introduce the traditional scythe for controlling grassland and weeds has resulted in sale of 5 new scythes this year.
 I make these scythes myself, importing blades from Austria.
 Slowly more people are realising the advantages (and pleasures) of scything.
-I now have 6 lovely new scythes ready for the 2016 season.
+I now have 4 lovely new scythes ready for the 2017 season.
 The two handled scottish or northumbrian scythe is much the best tool for controlling tough weeds like thistle, nettle and (particularly) brambles/tree seedlings.
 My new scythes sell for £100 - they are a joy to use and last a lifetime!
 Drop me an email if you are interested.